kopperud/RPesto/readme.md

 ## Fitting the model

 Now you can load `RPesto` and fit the model to your tree, and we need to specify what the probability of sampling the taxa are.
-This is usually set by calculating the number of the tips that are sampled in the tree, divided by the number of accepted species for the group.
+This is usually set by calculating the number of the tips that are sampled in the tree, and dividing by the number of accepted species for the group.

 ```R
 library(RPesto)